minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

         ip = IPAddressV4(network=network.reference, address=data["address"])
     else:
         ip = IPAddressV6(network=network.reference, address=data["address"])

     yield ip
     yield Greeting(address=ip.reference, greeting=data["greeting"])
 ```

 That should be all for the normalizer!
 If you restart openKAT with `make kat`.
 Then you should see that the normalizer gets dispatched.
 You can see this by going to the tab *Tasks* and then switching from *Boefjes* to *Normalizers*.
 And after it is completed (you might need to refresh your browser to see it update) you can unfold the task and see the OOIs it has created.
 One of those should be our Greeting OOI.
-(TODO: There is a bug at the moment that you can't see the greeting object from this page.)

 To see the Greeting object we can go to the tab *Objects* and look for the object with the type *Greeting*.
 If you click it we can see the information of this particular object.

 That is it for the normalizer, our next step is to look for our Greeting OOI and create a *Finding* for it.
 With findings, we can create reports.

 ## Creating a bit
 Next, we want to look for our Greeting OOI and generate a finding from this once it has been added.
 Since findings are also an OOI, that means we want to generate OOIs from OOIs.
 This is the job for a bit.
 A bit consumes OOIs and generates other OOIs from it.

 To start creating a bit create a folder inside *octopoes/bits/* called *check_greeting*.
 This folder will contain the information about our bit.
 Inside this folder we need to have the following files: